If you are trying to choose between Theragun, Hyperice, and Hydragun, the real question is not which brand sounds coolest.

 However:

-We especially like the two first speed levels (out of six) of the Hydragun, which allow for a slower percussion strength – best for people with Sciatica, pinched nerves, and bulging discs.
+We especially like the first two speed levels (out of six) of the Hydragun, which allow for a slower percussion strength, best for people with Sciatica, pinched nerves, and bulging discs.

 The Hydragun has six levels to work with.
 It ranges from 1200 to 3200 RPMs.
-This allows you to adjust your massage intensity depending on your needs, and work your way up gradually.
+This allows you to adjust your massage intensity depending on your needs and work your way up gradually.

 In comparison, the Theragun goes from 0 to 100 real quick.
 Not much range for comfort.